victor-shepardson/rave-supercollider/README.md

 # RAVE for SuperCollider

-Author: Victor Shepardson

-RAVE autoencoder plugin for SuperCollider.
+RAVE autoencoder UGens for SuperCollider.

 ### Requirements